laura-ham/weaviate_pyclient/README.md

 ```
 Return the schema for property when value is cross reference
 param uuid:	uuid of the thing

+Returns the cref schema of the Thing in json format.
 ```

 **get_uuid**(*class_name, property_name, property_value*)